“What can I do about this dry skin?”

 Wool, lace and other â€œscratchyâ€ type clothing do not cause dry skin but can certainly irritate dry skin and cause inflammation and itching.
 For laundering try fragrance free, dye free products such as All FreeÂ® or Tide FreeÂ® detergent and Bounce FreeÂ® dryer sheets.

 If you continue to struggle with dry, itchy, red skin we would love help.
-Georgia Dermatology Partners, PC has three locations to better serve our community; Snellville, Loganville and Houshton/Braselton.
+Georgia Dermatology Partners has three locations to better serve our community; Snellville, Loganville and Houshton/Braselton.
 Give the office a call @ 770-972-4845 to set up your appointment.

 Jennifer Sissom PA-C